gmdsi/GMDSI_notebooks/docs/part2/freyberg_fosm_and_dataworth.md

 df
 ```

 And we can make a cheeky little plot of that.
 As you can see, unsurprisingly some forecasts benefit more from calibration than others.
-So, depending on the foreacst of interest, calibration may or may not be worthwhile...
+So, depending on the forecast of interest, calibration may or may not be worthwhile...

 ```python